Equality - Improving Access for All

-Exmoor National Park Authority is working with the Mosaic Project to support greater participation of black and minority ethnic people and young people in this special place.
+Exmoor National Park Authority has been working with the Mosaic Project to support greater participation of black and minority ethnic people and young people in this special place.
 Individuals representing their communities are recruited, trained and supported by Mosaic so that, in turn, they can involve others and set up a groundswell of support of people who want to use and protect Exmoor and all National Parks.

-The Community Champions are now firmly established in our volunteer body and they intend to remain active as a south-west forum.
+The Community Champions are now established in our volunteer body and they intend to remain active as a south-west forum.
 The Authority is beginning to ‘mainstream’ equality promotion for example a community champion is a member of the Learning and Engagement Strategic Overview Group working with the Authority and partners to monitor delivery against the Partnership Plan.

-A three year programme of funding through the Authority's Partnership Fund has also assisted new audiences to enjoy the National Park.
+A programme of funding through the Authority's Partnership Fund has also assisted new audiences to enjoy the National Park.
 By March 2013 the Authority had helped 16 groups involving 343 individuals who had not previously visited the National Park to have their first Exmoor experience, including members from the North Devon Forum for Autism and Related Behaviours, the Bristol Indian Association and the Zimbabwean Women's Group.